Receive Funding From Us

 Our approach to commissioning focuses upon the priorities that have been identified and published within the Police and Crime Plan.
 The priorities have been determined through analysis of key information at both a local and a national level (commonly known as ‘strategic assessments’); together with consultation with Dorset Police, with other partner organisations and with members of the public.

-Commissioning of the SDF is made via both the Major Grants and Commissioning scheme and the Community Grant scheme - the latter designed primarily for voluntary and community sector applications.
+Commissioning of the SDF is made via both the Priority Commissioning Scheme and the Community Grant scheme - the latter designed primarily for voluntary and community sector applications.
 In addition, the PCC influences national commissioning of services for victims, witnesses and offenders, in support of local needs and outcomes.

 Arrangements for monitoring the outcomes of activities often take place using a multi-agency approach, overseen by a number of important partnerships that we work closely with, some outlined under Key Partnerships, in order to evaluate success and inform future commissioning decisions.